FirebaseExtended/emberfire/README.md

 #### Ember CLI

-EmberFire also works with the Ember CLI.
+EmberFire also works with the Ember CLI [Example App](https://github.com/stefanpenner/ember-cli-ember-fire).
 Run the following command to add `emberfire.js` to your project:

 Temporary install instructions for ember-cli: (v1.2.1 is not yet published to npm)